 Step 3: Consider Earning a Doctoral Degree

 Some employers may expect bioinformatics professionals to have a doctoral degree, especially for advanced science or research positions.
 Other positions may require a doctorate or other advanced education in order to qualify for promotional opportunities.
 Schools and science-related institutions and foundations offer a variety of doctoral fellowships for individuals aspiring to bioinformatics careers.
-Depending on their career goals, students may need to identify specific requirements, such as publishing more research papers, to increase their chances of securing fellowship.
+Depending on their career goals, students may need to identify specific requirements, such as publishing more research papers, to increase their chances of securing a fellowship.